 In order to eliminate anxiety, you must come to accept the fact that you won’t always be able to control the outcome.
 Sometimes you’ll just have to accept that things are out of your control and that you will need to adapt to whatever changes come your way.
 Uncertainty can be beneficial if approached in the right manner, however, you have to be open to the possibilities.

 Accept Failure and Mistakes

 Are you anxious because you’re afraid of failing or making mistakes?
 Failure is a part of life, a part of change, and a necessary component of growth.
-Failure will help you to learn the lessons you must master to get to the next stage along your journey.
+Failure will help you to learn the lessons you must master to get to the next stage of your journey.
 Don’t resist failure by becoming anxious about it.
-Instead embrace failure as a vital part of life that you must go through in order to take the next step along your journey.
+Instead, embrace failure as a vital part of life that you must go through in order to take the next step along your journey.

 In the same way as failure, mistakes are also important.
 When you make a mistake you learn valuable lessons that can help you to do things differently, and even better the next time around.
-Without mistakes there is no real growth.
+Without mistakes, there is no real growth.
 Mistakes will force you to reflect upon what you’re doing, upon the decisions you’re making, and help you figure out a better way moving forward.
 For this very reason, there is no need to be anxious about the possibility of making mistakes.
 Like failure, mistakes are an important part of life that you can’t avoid.